jovanneste/Emotion-XAI-Videos/src/manual.md

 ## Explain model

-- Run **explainModel.py** with a video and some *n* representing the number of key frames that should be used to represent the video
+- Run **explainModel.py** with a video and a keras model which outputs the most important frame with most imporatnt pixel regions highlighted